 - 1. Demonstrate an understanding of the key concepts and vocabulary relating to human anatomy and physiology. - 2.
 Explain basic chemistry and cell biology principles. - 3.
-Detail the basic functional histology, anatomy and physiology of the integumentary, skeletal, muscular, and nervous system (including the special senses) and successfully communicate the relationships of anatomical structures to various physiological processes.
+Describe the basic functional histology, anatomy and physiology of the endocrine, cardiovascular, lymphatic, respiratory, digestive, urinary, and reproductive systems and successfully communicate the relationships of anatomical structures to various physiological processes